-Perfect Aussie escapes for a four-day long weekend.
+Perfect Aussie escapes for a three-day long weekend.

 This calls for a getaway.